Anthony Burgess and Shakespeare

 That first class ticket would have seemed an unlikely dream for the boy brought up in the tougher suburbs of inter-war Manchester.
 But Burgess’s hometown – the accents and dialects of which he was expert in – provided him with another link to Shakespeare.
 In his American lecture he recites the First Player’s speech from Hamlet in the accent he deduces would have been Shakespeare’s.
 It is – as he describes – a mixture of modern American, Dublin and Lancashire.
 He insists that his own native vowel sounds were present in Shakespeare’s ‘voice’.
 Bewailing the difficulties of impressing employers in the first part of the twentieth century when your vowels are flat, Burgess says that ‘history cut no ice when my generation sought jobs outside the native province’.
 This seemed doubly unfair to him when ‘Shakespeare pronounced ‘love’ like a Lancastrian’.

 When challenged by a student to justify his conclusions about the Elizabethan Midlands accent, Burgess says, rather vaguely, ‘you’ll have to take it on trust for the moment’.
-But it is clear that careful work went into his linguistic analysis as evidenced by the short chapter on Shakespeare in his study of ‘Language and Languages, Especially English’ , A Mouthful of Air.
-David Crystal – a leading linguist who has published several books on Shakespeare’s language and coached Globe actors in the ‘Original Pronunciation’ of the plays – visited the Anthony Burgess Foundation in 2013 and listened to a recording of Burgess reading Shakespeare.
-He felt that Burgess was about eighty percent accurate.
+But it is clear that careful work went into his linguistic analysis, as evidenced by the chapter on Shakespeare’s English in A Mouthful of Air.
+David Crystal — an expert on Shakespeare’s language who has coached Globe Theatre actors in the ‘Original Pronunciation’ of the plays — visited the Anthony Burgess Foundation and listened to a recording of Burgess reading Shakespeare.
+He felt that Burgess was ‘about eighty percent’ accurate in his reconstruction of Shakespearean English.
 Burgess may have gone looking for the Lancastrian in Shakespeare but it seems it was there to be found.

-Burgess then uses stories and experiences from his own life to inform his interpretation of Shakespeare’s.
-Having himself spent time nursing those with syphilis, he gleans that a change in Shakespeare’s style is prompted by the playwright’s own bout of the disease.
+It is clear that Burgess drew on his own travels and experience when fictionalising Shakespeare’s life.
+Having spent time with syphilis patients during the Second World War, he intuits that a change in Shakespeare’s style was prompted by contracting the disease.
 And even in more minor ailments, he finds correspondences.
 Biswell points out that ‘in his Shakespeare biography, he speculates at one point that the middle-aged playwright might have suffered from “Burger’s arterial blockage”.
 There is no evidence at all to support this suggestion, but Burgess happened to be afflicted by the same condition when he was writing the book, and simply transposed it on to his biographical subject’.
-Burgess also suggests that Shakespeare shared his short-sightedness.
-‘Being myopic myself, I suspect that Shakespeare was myopic.
+Burgess also suggests that Shakespeare shared his short-sightedness: ‘Being myopic myself, I suspect that Shakespeare was myopic.
 He sees the minutiae of the natural world, as well as the writing on the human face, with the excessive clarity of one who peers.’

-Burgess peers into the life and works of Shakespeare seeking connections with his own.
-He hopes to see Shakespeare in his own reflection, as Enderby does in Enderby’s Dark Lady.
-Where many writers would seek inspiration for their work from Shakespeare’s plays, Burgess rather makes assumptions about Shakespeare’s life by examining his own.
-His conclusions are sometimes spurious but always interesting.
-He often starts on shaky ground (as even with his clever word play on the Shakespeare of Manchester and the burgess of Stratford – it was Shakespeare’s father who held that municipal title among others not Shakespeare himself) but then carries readers along in the sheer cleverness of his invention.
-And by publishing Nothing Like the Sun on April 23rd 1964, the official if uncertain anniversary of Shakespeare’s birth, Burgess gave himself a shared anniversary with the bard.
+Burgess peers into the life of Shakespeare seeking connections with his own.
+He hopes to see Shakespeare in his own reflection, as the fictional poet Enderby does in Burgess’s late novel, Enderby’s Dark Lady.
+His conclusions are often speculative, but always revealing.
+He often begins on shaky ground (as with his word-play on the Shakespeare of Manchester and the burgess of Stratford — it was Shakespeare’s father who held that municipal title among others not Shakespeare himself), but carries readers along with the cleverness of his inventions.

 Victoria Brazier